lucianacendon/simile/README.md

 You will notice that both scripts are very simple and only require a `config` file as input.
 The config file contains the parameters used for training and testing, as well as paths to your data.
 As you can imagine, setting-up these config files correctly is vital for fitting of your data correctly as well as the proper functioning of the code.
 Therefore, I also included at the base folder two config file examples: `config_train.ini` and `config_test.ini`, which you can modify to fit your data and application.

 You can get started by making sure the code is running smoothly on your machine.
-With that in mind, I included a pre-trained model with the repository (inside directory `ReleaseModel`) and a test case example (inside directory `Data`).
+For that purpose, I included a pre-trained model with the repository (inside directory `ReleaseModel`) and a test case example (inside directory `Data`).
 The parameters for this test case are already defined in `config_test.ini`, so all you need to do is run:
 ```
     python test_simile.py
 ```